What is P2V in VMware

 Migrating your workloads from physical machine to virtual machine (P2V) can save you many efforts indeed.
 However, as for VMware, the official tool VMware Converter has been announced unavailable for download from Feb 2, 2022.

-Therefore, if you downloaded VMware Converter before, I introduced how to use it to perform P2V in this article.
-But if you didn’t, you can try AOMEI Centralized Backupper as an alternative p2v software.
+Therefore, if you downloaded VMware Converter before, I introduced how to use it to perform P2V VMware in this article.
+But if you didn’t, you can try AOMEI Centralized Backupper as an alternative P2V software.
+It can also be used to clone VMDK to physical disk.

 It is a professional backup software that not only can be used on virtual machines, but also backup and sync your physical machines.